SickanEkman/billboard_project_2/README.md

 (Above selection might take a couple of minutes)
 ```

-Take a look at the json-file created in the project folder.
+Take a look at the json-file created in your project folder.
 Happy with the song selection?
 MENU:
 Hit 's' to create a word cloud for each SONG
 Hit 'y' to create a word cloud for each YEAR